Need ideas on how to teach shop during your ILP semester abroad? We’ve got you covered!

 Whatever the case, you are probably going to need some ideas to get you started (teaching does get easier, I promise) or to keep your kids busy half way through the semester, so here you go!

 With ILP teaching, you'll plan fun activities in different subjects throughout the semester.
-This will make more sense after you've been to ILP training, but if you've been assigned Shop for the week, here's some fun activities to help get you started!
+This will make more sense after you've been to ILP training, but if you've been assigned Shop for the week, these ideas will make your ILP lesson plans a breeze.

 These 10 shop ideas are ones your kids will love:

 - DIY Tops

 - Static Butterflies